Chocolate snorting offers new way to a cocoa high

 Tattoo-clad Persoone, who has collaborated with celebrated chefs such as The Fat Duck's Heston Blumenthal and elBulli's Ferran and Albert Adria, has a history of culinary innovation.

-Alongside the classics, he has created chocolates flavored with bacon and onion, oysters and even grass.
+Alongside the classics, he has created chocolates flavoured with bacon and onion, oysters and even grass.

 It took some perfecting to create the snorting powder as chocolate itself was too dry.
-Before the successful formula was discovered, Persoone used a mix that included chili pepper.
+Before the successful formula was discovered, Persoone used a mix that included chilli pepper.

 "It's a very bad idea," he said.